ustaxcourt/ef-cms/docs/team-process.md

 -`puppeteer` and `puppeteer-core`: temporarily locked to 14.1.x and its respective patches.
 The major update to 15.3.1 causes jest timeout issues as well as issues with prototype property using Chromium.
 Causes Cypress test failures as well.
 See [build](https://app.circleci.com/pipelines/github/flexion/ef-cms/36266/workflows/bdd41d67-c752-40fd-b9ec-4ed36ae72853).

 - `ajv` : temporarily installed as a project dependency due to lint:swagger failure in Github actions initiated during PR commits.
-The specific failure is "Cannot find module 'ajv/dist/core" failing on the lint:swagger script. ajv is a tranisitive dependeny of multiple packages, including swagger-cli, which seems to be causing the issue.
+The specific failure is "Cannot find module 'ajv/dist/core" failing on the lint:swagger script. ajv is a transitive dependency of multiple packages, including swagger-cli, which seems to be causing the issue.
 [Link](https://github.com/ustaxcourt/ef-cms/runs/7286153454?check_suite_focus=true) to failing test on 07/04 dependency updates.